Hoegaas/ci-image-rendering/README.md

 # We tryna make me do dev stuff lolz

 # Purpose: Developing a CI pipeline solution for re-rendering a repository's image files, based on specifications in the galleryze.yaml

+Ideally.. any commit to a galleryze file or a defined image file will:
+  Run check - are the valid new entries in the .yaml?
+  Run re-rendering - as per the .yaml